-- 1. In order to be eligible to advance on the salary schedule, a teacher must have worked and/ or been paid for at least 106 days in the previous school year. - 2.
-Advancement on the salary schedule shall be automatic for any teacher receiving an overall rating of of exemplary or proficient on the most recent Formative or Summative evaluation.
+- 1. In order to be eligible to advance on the salary schedule, a teacher must have worked and/or been paid for at least 106 days in the previous school year. - 2.
+Advancement on the salary schedule shall be automatic for any teacher receiving an overall rating of exemplary or proficient on the most recent Formative or Summative evaluation.
 Any teacher receiving an overall rating of Needs Improvement or Unsatisfactory on the most recent Formative or Summative evaluation shall be retained at the same step and column placement on the salary schedule for the school year following the overall rating of Needs Improvement or Unsatisfactory on the most recent Formative or Summative evaluation.
-For purposes of this article, the "school year following the overall rating of Needs Improvement or Unsatisfactory on the most recent Formative or Summative evaluation.
-For purposes of this article, the "school year following the overall rating of Needs Improvement or Unsatisfactory on the most recent Formative evaluation" is defined as the first year following the such evaluation that the teacher is in a paid full time status in the Franklin School Department.
+For purposes of this article, the "school year following the overall rating of Needs Improvement or Unsatisfactory on the most recent Formative or Summative evaluation" is defined as the first year following the such evaluation that the teacher is in a paid full time status in the Franklin School Department.

 After a teacher has received an overall rating of Needs Improvement or Unsatisfactory on the most recent Formative or Summative evaluation and has been retained at the same salary level for the following year, that teacher may petition the Superintendent of to be placed at the salary level that said teacher would have achieved if they had not received an overall rating of Needs Improvement or Unsatisfactory on the most recent Formative or Summative evaluation.
-The Superintendent shall at their sole discretion determine whether or not that teacher has sufficiently corrected the deficiencies which led to the overall rating of Needs Improvement or Unsatisfactory on the most recent Formative evaluation and may decide to restore or not to restore the teacher to the level they would have achieved had the overall rating of Needs Improvement or Unsatisfactory on the most recent Formative or Summative evaluation and may decide to restore or not to restore the teacher to the level they would have achieved had the overall rating of Needs Improvement or Unsatisfactory on the most recent Formative or Summative evaluation and may decide to restore or not to restore the teacher to the level they would have achieved had the overall rating of Needs Improvement or Unsatisfactory on the most recent Formative or Summative evaluation not occurred.
+The Superintendent shall at their sole discretion determine whether or not that teacher has sufficiently corrected the deficiencies which led to the overall rating of Needs Improvement or Unsatisfactory on the most recent Formative or Summative evaluation and may decide to restore or not to restore the teacher to the level they would have achieved had the overall rating of Needs Improvement or Unsatisfactory on the most recent Formative or Summative evaluation not occurred.